 Course Support: The program hires three assistant instructors to meet with students in core courses for an additional hour and a half each week to discuss material covered by the faculty teaching those courses.
 The assistant instructors are also available one to two hours each day to work with students having difficulty in their course work.
 For students needing additional help, the program provides them with special tutorial sessions.

 Nonacademic Assistance: Program staff are available to assist students with their nonacademic questions as they arise during their stay at the university.

 Career Assistance: The Department of Economics’ Career Center offers workshops each semester to prepare students for all aspects of the internship and career search process.
 The career coordinator is available to discuss one’s individual pursuits.

 Seminars: Internationally-known scholars are invited to campus to present special policy-oriented seminars for MSPE students.

-Field Trips: Students can participate in six trips each academic year to observe the operation of various financial institutions, modern industrial production facilities, federal and state government agencies, and international institutions.
+Field Trips: Students can participate in any of the four to six trips each academic year to observe the operation of various financial institutions, modern industrial production facilities, federal and state government agencies, and international institutions.
 One of these trips is a five-day trip that occurs over spring break and alternates between Washington, DC and New York City.
 The other five trips are one to two days in duration to cities located in the Midwest.